yliess86/PhDThesis/thesis.md

 ### Results {#sec:IV.3.3}

-In this section we present the objective and subjective evaluations (see @sec:sec:core_st_eval), perform a qualitative visual analysis of the strengh and limitations of our contribution (see @sec:sec_core_st_limit).
+In this section we present the objective and subjective evaluations (see @sec:IV.3.3.1), perform a qualitative visual analysis of the strengh and limitations of our contribution (see @sec:IV.3.3.5).

 #### Evaluation {#sec:IV.3.3.1}